spdk/spdk/test/vhost/test_plan.md

     only on unmap supporting devices
 - FIO job configuration: iodepth=128, block size=4k, runtime=10s
 - all test cases run jobs in parallel on multiple bdevs
-- 18 queues
+- 8 queues per device

 ##### vhost configuration
-- scsi controller with 6 NVMe splits
+- scsi controller with 4 NVMe splits
+- 2 block controllers, each with 1 NVMe split
 - scsi controller with malloc with 512 block size
 - scsi controller with malloc with 4096 block size